GSA/ficam-arch/_usecases/12_proofidentityloa2.md

 ## Introduction

-This use case describes the process for completing identity proofing at Level of Assurance 2 (LOA2), which allows them to receive an LOA2 credential.
+This use case describes the process for completing identity proofing at Level of Assurance 2 (LOA2), which allows an individual to receive an LOA2 credential.
 LOA2 requires an individual submit basic documents to prove their claimed identity and may be completed in person or remotely.

 ![Proof an identity at LOA2](../../img/ProofLOA2.png)